FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 A feature present for submarines and a couple of special units (f.i. seraphim destroyer).
 Accessible from the command panel on the bottom left or you can assign it a hotkey in the F1 menu in the game.
 - Submerged units will not be able to use any weapon not meant for use underwater, only usable weapons will be torpedoes and tactical/strategic missiles.
 - This is a strong tool to fight against the poor naval composition of your opponent, or just fight against a force with weak torpedo potential.
-- Submerged units can be attacked with groundfire by weapons with splash.
+- Submerged units can be attacked with groundfire by weapons with a splash.
 - This can be used as a way to fight pathfinding problems and stuck units.
 A stuck Tempest (t4 battleship of Aeon) is very common, submerging it temporarily can allow you to move it around freely.

 ### Transport & Ferry Commands
 There are several ways you can use your transports, one being for small drops where you want to have more control and another for an automated ferry line.
 - You can either select units and right-click on transport to load or select transport and click on units.
-- You can set up a sequence of orders for your loading units to perform after they will be dropped.
-For this, using shift order them to load on the transport and then proceed to queue other desired orders.
+- You can set up a sequence of orders for your loading units to perform after they are dropped.
+For this, shift orders them to load on the transport and then proceed to queue other desired orders.
 Those other orders will be performed after they get dropped.
 - You can drop individual units from a transport, left-click on a unit icon to highlight it while having a transport selected and then click on a place where to drop.
 - For ferry command you can issue many ferry orders, not necessarily only 2, this way you can make a more sophisticated ferry path, the transports will follow them all until the last one, where they will drop out all units.
-For normal drop command to issue a sequence of move orders, you have to use the actual move order and the drop order only at the end when you want to drop.
+For a normal drop command to issue a sequence of move orders, you have to use the actual move order and the drop order only at the end when you want to drop.
 - You can put transports to assist your factories, they will gather all the units from them and transport them to the rally points of those factories.
 - Alternatively, you can put factories' rally points on a ferry command, units will go straight onto the ferry line after coming out of the factory.
 - You can put new transports to assist an already existing ferry command instead of creating new ones.